 This page contains affiliate links.
 By clicking a link and purchasing, I may receive a small commission.
 See my disclosure here.

-Let me know in the comments what you think of this refresh.
-If you are not receiving my newsletter, you can sign up here.
-It’s the best way to be notified when a new blog post is published.
-You can also follow on Instagram and Pinterest for daily inspiration.
+Let me know in the comments what you think of this post.
+Remember to make sure you are signed up for my blog newsletter so that you are alerted when a new blog post is published.
+Also, follow along on Pinterest and Instagram for more daily inspiration.